JBrandonS/MLPNG/README.md

 #### Manual Training

 To manually train a model, you can run the `scripts/trainer.py` module with the desired settings file, you will need to provide a CLI model option.
-For example, to train the `isensee` model on the `planck` data:
+For example, to train the `isensee` model on the `planck` data as created above:

 ```sh
 python -m scripts.trainer --model isensee --lensing settings/planck.json